michaelcychan/CV/readme.md

 ## Hobbies

 Apart from coding, I like
-- playing the cello
+- Playing the cello
-- watching manga / anime
+- Reading manga